anand0906/java-core/java architecture/jvm/readme.md

 It is a Software Simulation of a Machine which can Perform Operations Like a Physical Machine.

+### Understanding Virtual Machine (VM) with an Example

+Think of it like this:

+* A **physical calculator** is something you can **touch and feel**.
+It has real buttons, and you use it to perform calculations.
+* Now, instead of a real calculator, imagine you **write a program** on your computer that behaves **exactly like a calculator** – it adds, subtracts, multiplies, and divides.

+This program-based calculator is **not physically real**, but it works **just like** a real one.

+👉 **This is similar to a Virtual Machine (VM).**

+So, a **VM is like a computer created using software**.
+You can install an operating system, run programs, and do almost everything you do on a real computer — but it’s **not physically real**, it runs **inside** your existing computer.

 ## Types of Virtual Machines

 There are 2 Types of Virtual Machines:

 ### 1) Hardware Based OR System Based Virtual Machines

-It Provides Several Logical Systems on the Same Computer with Strong Isolation from Each Other.
+It Provides Several Logical machines/computers on the Same Computer with Strong Isolation from Each Other.

 **Examples:**
 1) KVM (Kernel Based Virtual Machine) for Linux Systems